 Booking regular class passage on ordinary trains can be restricted for tourists although it is possible as I spent about 15 hours traveling on ordinary trains within the country, but they are less comfortable and typically slower than the 1st class trains.

 Buses between Cairo and Alexandria usually take 2.5 to 3.5 hours.There are a number of regular bus services from Cairo to Alexandria and vice versa with a number of bus companies, including Go Bus, West Delta Company, and Super Jet.

 Finding up-to-date and reliable bus schedules can be difficult.
 It is best to either book online in advance or book once in Egypt from your hotel or at the bus station.
 Buses routes between Cairo and Alexandria usually take 2.5 to 3.5 hours.

 Taxis and Private Car Service

-You can also easily hire a taxi to take you in between the two cities, taxis are readily available from the airports, train stations, bus stations, or you can arrange one through your hotel.
-Private car services can also be scheduled for transfers between Cairo and Alexandria through companies such as Viator and Ramasside Tours.
-Expect the ride to take about 2.5 to 3.5 hours.
+You can also hire a taxi or private transfer to take you between the two cities, which will take between 2.5 to 3 hours.
+Taxis are readily available from the airports, train stations, bus stations, or you can arrange one through your hotel.
+Or you can book a private transfer in advance online.

 Renting a Car